-Narec Distributed Energy provided energy master planning to Newcastle City Council to help implement and agree a sustainable energy action plan and a citywide climate change strategy, to deliver regeneration and help drive forward the delivery of low carbon and affordable energy schemes in accordance with the climate change and political agenda across the city.
+Narec Distributed Energy (Narec DE) provided energy master planning to Newcastle City Council to help implement and agree a sustainable energy action plan and a citywide climate change strategy, to deliver regeneration and help drive forward the delivery of low carbon and affordable energy schemes in accordance with the climate change and political agenda across the city.

 Outline & objectives